ollien/PyConfigReader/README.md

 myConfigCode=keys['myKey']
 ```

-and an example of the config this would be reading
+and an example of the config.txt this would be reading

 ```
 #Just a simple example key